cgre-aachen/pynoddy/README.md

 In addition, to export model results for full 3-D visualisation with VTK, the pyevtk package is used, available on bitbucket:

 https://bitbucket.org/pauloh/pyevtk/src/9c19e3a54d1e?at=v0.1.0

+The package is automatically downloaded and installed when running python setup.py install.

 License
 -------